The most unforgettable episodes of ‘True Crime Garage’ podcast

 Episodes 324 – 325: “Lindsay Buziak”

 On February 2, 2008, an innocent 24-year-old realtor was savagely stabbed to death while showing a home.
 Considered one of Canada’s highest-profile unsolved mysteries, Lindsay Buziak was unsettled enough about an upcoming showing to ask her boyfriend to meet her there.

 By the time he got there with a friend, it was already too late.
-True Crime Garage gives listeners all the theories to Lindsay Buziak’s murder that keep Canadians on edge.
+The podcast True Crime Garage gives listeners all the theories to Lindsay Buziak’s murder that keep Canadians on edge.